-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 20 023 OR TO A NICITION DEPORT DURCHANT C EVOLLANCE A CT OF 1024 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE For the transition period from to Commission File Number: 001-38682 K ODIAK SCIENCES (Exact Name of Registrant as Specified in its Ch Delaware 27-0476525 (State or other jurisdiction of the company) (I.R.S.
-Employer incorporation or organi 1200 Page Mill R · Identification No.) Palo Alto, CA 94304 (Address of principal execut (Zip Code) Reg Securities registered pursuant to Section gistrant's telephone number, including area code: ( 12(b) of the Act: 650) 281-0850 Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 KOD The Nasdaq Stock Market LLC shorter period that the registrant was required to file such report Indicate by check mark whether the registrant has suduring the preceding 12 months (or for such shorter period that Indicate by check mark whether the registrant is a la s filed all reports required to be filed by Section 13 or 15(d) of the Secupits), and (2) has been subject to such filing requirements for the past 90 ibmitted electronically every Interactive Data File required to be submit at the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$ rge accelerated filer, an accelerated filer, a non-accelerated filer, a small haller reporting company," and "emerging growth company" in Rule 12 ted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) er reporting company, or an emerging growth company.
-See the Large accelerated filer □ Accele rated filer Non-accelerated filer ⊠ r reporting company If an emerging growth company, indicate by check n provided pursuant to Section 13(a) of the Exchange Act. □ ing growth company d for complying with any new or revised financial accounting standards Indicate by check mark whether the registrant is a sh tell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes ☐ No o 🗵 As of May 1, 2023, the registrant had 52,356,241 sh ares of common stock, \$0.0001 par value per share, outstanding.
+• (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 r the quarterly period ended March 31, 2024 OR ☐ TRANSITION REPORT PURSUANT TO SEC XCHANGE ACT OF 1934 transition period from to ACHANGE ACT OF 1934 Por the Commission File Number: 001-38682 IAK SCIENCES I Delaware (State or other jurisdiction of incorporation or organization) 1200 Page Mill Road 27-0476525 (I.R.S.
+Employer Identification No.) Palo Alto, CA (Address of principal executive offices) 94304 (Zip Code) Registrant's telephone number, including area code: (650) 281-0850 Securities registered pursuant to Section 12(b) of the ne Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 KOD The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all repshorter period that the registrant was required to file such reports), and (2) Indicate by check mark whether the registrant has submitted electuring the preceding 12 months (or for such shorter period that the registrant has been subject to such filing requirements for the past 90 days tronically every Interactive Data File required to be submitted p Indicate by check mark whether the registrant is a large accelerate definitions of "large accelerated filer," "accelerated filer," "smaller reportions of the control of th ed filer, an accelerated filer, a non-accelerated filer, a smaller reng company," and "emerging growth company" in Rule 12b-2 o porting company, or an emerging growth company.
+See the f the Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ • filer orting company rowth company If an emerging growth company, indicate by check mark if the reprovided pursuant to Section 13(a) of the Exchange Act. \Box 2 22 complying with any new or revised financial accounting standards Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of April 30, 2024, the registrant had 52,534,947 shares of con nmon stock, \$0.0001 par value per share, outstanding.